Below are some strategies that have worked well for instructors at BC and elsewhere.

 Assignment On The Fly

 Rather than directly conferencing with students, some instructors prefer to assign an activity for students to complete on the disrupted day.
-An instructor might divide a class into groups and then give each group a challenge related to what was going to be discussed in class on the disrupted day.
+An instructor might divide a class into groups and then give each group a challenge related to what was going to be discussed in class.
 For example, using the Canvas discussion board, an instructor could post central quotations from the text assigned for that day and ask each group to work together to explain the meaning of the quotation and show how it fits into the larger argument.

-If you are able to prepare for the disruption ahead of time and still want to meet with your class during regularly-schedule class time, launch a virtual conference in Big Blue Button.
+If you are able to prepare for the disruption ahead of time and still want to meet with your class during regularly-schedule class time, launch a virtual conference in Zoom.
 The CTE’s information on Virtual Communications in Canvas includes information on getting started for both you and your students.

 Assignment Prepared In Advance